apache/directory-fortress-realm/REALM-HOST-SETUP.md

 # Apache Fortress Realm Host Setup

 This document describes how to enable Fortress Realm to provide security for all apps running inside a Tomcat server virtual host.
-To target setup for a single web application, and not for the container, follow the Tomcat instructions in the [REALM-CONTEXT-SETUP](./REALM-CONTEXT-SETUP.md).
+To target setup for a single web application, and not the entire container, follow the Tomcat instructions in the [REALM-CONTEXT-SETUP](./REALM-CONTEXT-SETUP.md).

 -------------------------------------------------------------------------------
 ## Table of Contents